Omega97/semantic-dynamics/README.md

 ### Hypothesis on Entropy

-> To lock the value of the temperature into place, we assume that we can measure the entropy of the system directly from the list of tokens with the *Lempel-Ziv Complexity*, $S(T) \approx S_{LZ}$.
+> To lock the value of temperature into place through entropy, we assume that we can measure the entropy of the system directly from the list of tokens with the *Lempel-Ziv Complexity*, $S(T) \approx S_{LZ}$.

 This bridge between the two types of entropy is just an approximation, and, in the future, a better trick may be found to lock the thermodynamic quantities into place.